This ridiculously easy analogy will help you understand how your WordPress website is structured.

 Unless you’re a closet mechanic, chances are you couldn’t fix your car if it broke down or was faulty.
 Likewise, I would only ever recommend working with experienced WordPress specialists or developers to look after your website.
 If you wanted total peace of mind, you could opt for something like The Website Hotel which effectively offers servicing, M.O.T. and breakdown cover for a small monthly fee.

 I hope that helps you visualise how your WordPress site is structured and powered!
-If you’d like help, book a free consultation.
+If you’d like help, apply to work with me.